 Importantly, the funds raised with a bridging loan can be accessed much faster than those associated with a conventional mortgage or home loan.
 With all the required paperwork and evidence in place, the facility can be arranged and accessed in just a few working days.

 This gives prospective buyers with sufficient equity in their current home the opportunity to buy their next home outright, beating competing bidders to the punch.

-As mentioned above, vendors are often willing to accept lower prices for their properties from chain-free bidders – typically around 2.5%.
-In addition, relocating with bridging finance negates the need to rush through the sale of your own home and perhaps agreeing to a price you are not fully happy with.
+As mentioned above, vendors are often willing to accept lower prices for their properties from chain-free bidders, typically around 2.5%.
+In addition, relocating with bridging finance negates the need to rush through the sale of your own home and perhaps agree to a price you are not fully happy with.